verobla/Shouting-Big-Data/README.md

 	hadoop fs -ls
 	(add the folder name if it's not in the main folder)

-and see if the file is there.
+And see if the file is there.

 Then run the following: